Configure and manage backup for Azure Blobs using Azure Backup

-Stopping protection only dissociates the storage account from the Backup vault (and the Backup tools, such as Backup Center), and doesn’t disable blob point-in-time restore, versioning, and change feed that were configured.
+When you remove backups, the object replication policy isn't removed from the source.
+So, you need to remove the policy separately.
+Stopping protection only dissociates the storage account from the Backup vault (and the backup tools, such as Backup center), and doesn’t disable blob point-in-time restore, versioning, and change feed that were configured.

 To stop backup for a storage account, follow these steps:

-In the backup instance, click Delete to stop operational backup for the particular storage account.
+In the backup instance, select Delete to stop operational backup for the particular storage account.

-After stopping backup, you may disable other storage data protection capabilities (that are enabled for configuring backup) from the data protection blade of the storage account.
+After stopping backup, you may disable other storage data protection capabilities (enabled for configuring backups) from the data protection pane of the storage account.